Cass Elliot: 1962–1964: Early career

-The Mamas and the Papas
+1965–1968: The Mamas & the Papas

-With two female members, the New Journeymen needed a new name.
-According to Doherty, Elliot had the inspiration for the band's new name; as written on his website:

-Doherty also said that the occasion marked the beginning of his affair with Michelle Phillips.
+With two female members, the New Journeymen needed a new name and they agreed on the Mamas & the Papas.
+The group lasted from 1965 to 1968.
+According to Doherty, as written on his website, Elliot had the inspiration for the band's new name.
+Doherty also said that the occasion marked the beginning of his affair with fellow band member Michelle Phillips.
 Elliot was in love with Doherty and was displeased when he told her of the affair.
 Doherty has said that Elliot once proposed to him, but that he was so stoned at the time that he could not even respond.

 Elliot was known for her sense of humor and optimism, and was considered by many to be the most charismatic member of the group.
-Her powerful, distinctive voice was a major factor in their string of hits including: "California Dreamin'", "Monday, Monday", and "Words of Love".
+Her powerful, distinctive voice was a major factor in their string of hits, including "California Dreamin', "Monday, Monday", and "Words of Love".
 She also performed the solo "Dream a Little Dream of Me" (credited on the label of the single as 'Featuring Mama Cass with the Mamas and the Papas'), which the group recorded in 1968 after learning about the death of Fabian Andre, one of the men who co-wrote it, whom Michelle Phillips had met years earlier.
 Elliot's version is noteworthy for its contemplative pace, whereas many earlier recordings of "Dream a Little Dream of Me" (including one by Nat King Cole and another by Ozzie Nelson) had been up-tempo versions—the song having been written in 1931 as a dance tune.
 The Mamas and the Papas continued to record to meet the terms of their record contract until 1971.

-Solo career
+1968–1973: Solo career

 After the breakup of the Mamas and the Papas, Elliot embarked on a solo singing career.
-Her most successful recording during this period was 1968's "Dream a Little Dream of Me" from her solo album of the same name, released by Dunhill Records, though it had originally been released earlier that year on the album The Papas & the Mamas Presented by the Mamas and the Papas.
+Her most successful recording during this period was 1968's "Dream a Little Dream of Me" from her solo album of the same name, released by Dunhill Records, though it had originally been released earlier that year on the album The Papas & The Mamas.